ironsharkde/eyewitness/README.md

 Add the configured `token` as query param to the API request to get public access.

 Public services should not use the `"x-auth"` header method to gain access.
 They should use the `token` query param method.

+# Slackbot

+Eyewitness also ships with a Slackbot.

+Just take the token from the Bot created in [Slack](https://stuntcrew.slack.com/apps/manage/custom-integrations) and add it to the env variable `SLACK_TOKEN`.

+See all Slackbot commands by typing `ey, help`.